Markgian06/Markgian06/README.md

 ### 🎯 My Goal

-I want to build scalable software, improve database design, and use good system design to solve real problems.
+I want to grow into a **Data Analyst**.
+My dream is to turn raw data into clear insights — using strong database design, SQL, and analytics tools to help others make better decisions.

 </td>
 </tr>